Seneca-ICTOER/OSL740/docs/B-Assignments/assignment1.md

 # Assignment 1

 The purpose of the OSL740 assignments is to showcase your abilities in the course thus far, and conduct a bit of independent research.
-Some of what you'll be asked to complete will be familiar to you, while other parts will require you to think a bit and do some light Googling.
-It's expected you won't have all the answers right away, but you can find them. **As a result, unlike labs, your professor cannot provide any help or troubleshooting for your assignment.**
+Some of what you'll be asked to complete will be familiar to you, while other parts will require you to think a bit and do some light online research.
+It's expected you won't have all the answers right away, but you *can* find them. **As a result, unlike labs, your professor cannot provide any help or troubleshooting for your assignment.**

 **Weight**: 15% of your overall grade